PierreLeFevre/sodapps/README.md

 Each page has its own Github repo, and is accessible by everyone to fork, pull request or simply view.

-If you have any questions, feel free to send an email at pierrelf@kth.se
+If you have any questions, feel free to send an email at hello@sodapps.io

 ~Pierre